 road safely and wait until conditions are safe.

 Don't stop on the shoulder of the road -- Especially in low visibility situations, when driving in winter,

 especially 'blinding snow', other vehicles can mistake your position for

 being on the road and as a result, may slam into the back of your rig.

 Don't try to be a hero --

-When the road conditions are so severe, you need to recognize that it's
+When the road conditions are severe, you need to recognize that it's

-very dangerous to be on the road.
+very dangerous to be out there.
 Hours of service rules, dispatchers

 etc., are extra pressures when it a difficult, dangerous position.
 Don't feel that you're letting anyone down by not meeting a scheduled appointment.